Collective-Unconscious/offerings/rules.md

 - Title
 - Contributor name
 - Detailed description of the conditions required for the player to obtain/unlock your cover
-- Direct link to your image (catbox or Imgur)
+- Direct link to your image (please use catbox.moe)

 ## Contributing Vending Machine Items